urrahaha/stable-diffusion-webui-reForge/README.md

     Ultimate SD Upscale
     Reactor

-However, if newer extensions use Forge, their codes can be much shorter.
+However, if newer extensions use Forge/reForge, their codes can be much shorter.

-Usually if an old extension rework using Forge's unet patcher, 80% codes can be removed, especially when they need to call controlnet.
+Usually if an old extension rework using Forge/reForge's unet patcher, 80% codes can be removed, especially when they need to call controlnet.

-Update 20240711: Fixed API and Controlnet